Your cookie preferences

 Compare fixed price broadband deals

-Browse deals from providers who have committed to no mid-contract price increases for the full length of your initial term.
+Browse deals from providers with no mid-contract price increases for the full length of your contract.

-How long does it take to switch internet providers?
+How long does it take to change broadband providers?

 Although there’s no official length of time, the general rule of thumb to connect a new service is two weeks.
 But that doesn't mean you'll be offline for two weeks while the switch is ongoing.